I’ve been noodling for a long time on the idea of love, and I’ve come to realize, perhaps unsurprisingly, that it’s an incredibly complicated topic.

 In terms of evolutionary psychology, two aspects of love are explored in the wiki: parent<–>child (Storgē), and parent<–>parent (Érōs).

 The love a parent feels for a child appears to be an evolutionary adaptation to aid in the survival of the species and the continuation of one’s genetic line, as human children aren’t self-sufficient for many, many years, and thus a control mechanism is needed to keep the parents present and invested in that child.
-This is a pretty cold, clinical definition, but it fits what we can see from studying other similar species.
+This is a pretty cold, clinical definition, but it fits what we can see from studying both humans and other similar species.

 As for love between mates, that one is fairly self-explanatory.
 We are wired first and foremost for procreation, and that lust for sex is extremely potent, deeply rooted, and represents the normal foundation of what we think of as Love.